-We're here to give you a great deal, so if ever you're offered a better deal elsewhere then please call us and we'll do our best to match it for you.
+We are here to give you a great deal, so if ever you are offered a better deal elsewhere then please call us and we will do our best to match it for you.

 Credit terms are available for established clients.
 (Subject to credit check and management approval).

 23 Shield Drive